Kowsalyasp/parentkarafmodule/sql readme.md

 To modify the structure of existing tables in the database by adding, modifying, renaming, or dropping columns and constraints.

 #### Creation of column to table:
-To insert column in to a table, you specify the columns with the data type .
+To insert a column into a table, you specify the columns with the data type .
 A table can have one or more columns.

 #### Addition of columns to existing tables:
-To add new columns to existing tables, you specify the columns with the data type, and now you have the table that are altered.
+To add new columns to existing tables, you specify the columns with the data type, and now you have the table that is altered.

 #### Dropping an existing column:
 You can delete columns in particular tables that you prefer to take out. while dropping a column note that